 What else has the Customs department done to protect us?
 They check the labeling on imported vehicles that are to be sold for use on our streets and highways.
 Working with the DOT (U.S. Department of Transportation) and the EPA (U.S. Environmental Protection Agency), customs assumes the responsibility to reject any items, which claim to comply with the requirements of these agencies but don’t.

 I’ve had a love/hate relationship with U.S. Customs myself.
-Some years ago when I was the sole and registered U.S. importer of Hein Gericke leathers, I received a call from Customs stating that a container of leathers had arrived at the port of Long Beach, California and that my company was not listed as the destined receiver.
+Some years ago when I was the sole and registered U.S. importer of Hein Gericke leather apparel, I received a call from Customs stating that a container of leathers had arrived at the port of Long Beach, California and that my company was not listed as the destined receiver.
 Since I had registered with Customs as the exclusive importer and distributor I was curious and asked to whom the shipment was to be sent.
 They told me.
-I knew the scuz bucket who was attempting to bring in the fake Hein Gericke leathers.
+I knew the “scuz bucket” who was attempting to bring in the fake Hein Gericke leathers.

 I asked the Customs agent what I could do.
 “Get a notarized letter to me authorizing me to return the container to China.
 You will have to pay for the return shipping.
-Or — you could authorize Customs to razor slash each piece before shipping it to the documented receiver.”
+Or — you could authorize Customs to razor slash each piece.”
 I chose the latter, had the letter typed up and notarized and sent it by taxi to the Customs official.

-Needless to say I received a call from the scuz bucket.
-He screamed and cried about my destroying over $40,000 worth of leather.
+Needless to say I received a call from the “scuz bucket.”
+He screamed and cried about my destroying over $40,000 worth of leather jacket items.
 My response?
-“Next time I destroy it and then take you to court.
+“Next time I destroy them and then take you to court.
 This is a shot across your bow.
 Now hang up.”
 That was the last I heard from him.
 I did see him at a few trade shows but noticed that as soon as he saw me he scurried to another aisle.